 EERE may determine that pre-selection clarifications are necessary from one or more applicants.
 These pre-selection clarifications will solely be for the purposes of clarifying the application, and will be limited to information already provided in the application documentation.
-The pre-selection clarifications may occur before, during or after the merit review evaluation process.
+The pre-selection clarifications may occur before or during the merit review evaluation process.
 Information provided by an applicant that is not necessary to address the pre-selection clarification question will not be reviewed or considered.

-Typically, a pre-selection clarification will be carried out through either written responses to EERE's written clarification questions or video or conference calls with EERE representatives.
 The information provided by Applicants to EERE through pre-selection clarifications is incorporated in their applications and contributes to the merit review evaluation and EERE's selection decisions.
 If EERE contacts an applicant for pre-selection clarification purposes, it does not signify that the applicant has been selected for negotiation of award or that the applicant is among the top ranked applications.